julienbrg/legislatives/README.md

 # Legislatives

-A list of all candidates for the French legislative election of the 30 June and 7 July 2024.
+Ask anything about the French legislatives elections (30 June and 7 July 2024) to an AI assistant named Fatou.

 Web app live at [https://legislatives.fun](https://legislatives.fun).